Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/DisplayOgcApiFeatureCollection/README.md

     iv.
 Set the `MaxFeatures` property to 5000 (some services have a low default value for maximum features).

     v.
-Call `OgcFeatureCollectionTable::PopulateFromService()` using the query parameters from the previous steps.
+Call `OgcFeatureCollectionTable::PopulateFromServiceAsync()` using the query parameters from the previous steps.

 ## Relevant API
 * OgcFeatureCollectionTable